andreashuber69/kiss-worker/README.md

 // ./src/GetFibonacciWorker.ts
 import { implementWorker } from "kiss-worker";

-// The function we want to execute on a worker thread (worker function) const getFibonacci = (n: number): number =>
+// The function we want to execute on a worker thread const getFibonacci = (n: number): number =>
     (n < 2) ?
 Math.floor(n) : getFibonacci(n - 1) + getFibonacci(n - 2);